grafana/loki/cmd/logstash/README.md

-# Loki Logstash Output Plugin
+# Contributing to Loki Logstash Output Plugin

-Logstash plugin to send logstash aggregated logs to Loki.
+For information about using this plugin see this [documentation](../../docs/clients/logstash/README.md).

 ## Install dependencies